-As it does with other electrical appliances, the washing machine is not immune to technical trouble, especially for the older models.
-Amongst the most common problem to be found in this particular item is an unusual audible noise.
+As with other electrical appliances, the washing machine is not immune to technical trouble, especially for the older models.
+Among the most common problems in this particular item is an unusual audible noise.

 Several possible reasons may make you wonder why my washing machine is making a loud noise during the wash cycle.
 Below, three of the most common causes of various noises such as clanking, clicking, scratching, or squealing will be examined, along with the solution for each reason.